Fonglulu/demo_readdoc/docs/source/tutorial/Topic_two/p2p_comm.rst

         // bug message is sent from the calling rank to dest rank int MPI_Send(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm);

+.. admonition:: Key Points
+    :class: hint

+    #.
+Blocking operations implies that neither the send buffer nor the argument list can be modified until the buffer is safely stored away.

+    #.
+System buffer may be outside the application space.

+    #.
+How system buffer is chosen is up to particular MPI implementations.

+    #.
+Eager protocol - small messages

+    #.
+Rendezvous protocol - large messages

+    #.
+It may complete before the matching RECV is posted.